haiwen/seafile-admin-docs/manual/setup_binary/installation_ce.md

     1. Install Redis with package installers in your OS.

     2. Refer to [Django's documentation about using Redis cache](https://docs.djangoproject.com/en/4.2/topics/cache/#redis) to add Redis configurations to `seahub_settings.py`.

-### Tweaking conf files

-Seafile's config files as created by the setup script are prepared for Seafile running behind a reverse proxy.

-To access Seafile's web interface and to create working sharing links without a reverse proxy, you need to modify two configuration files in `/opt/seafile/conf`:

-- `seahub_settings.py`: Add port 8000 to the `SERVICE_URL` (i.e., SERVICE_URL = 'http://seafile.example.com:8000/').
-- `gunicorn.conf.py`: Change the bind to "0.0.0.0:8000" (i.e., bind = "0.0.0.0:8000")

 ### Create the `.env` file in `conf/` directory